wxgao33/xMarkerFinder/README.md

 -s random seed (default:0)
 ```
 - Input files:
-metadata.txt: the clinical metadata of the training dataset.
+train_metadata.txt: the clinical metadata of the training dataset.
 differential_signature.txt: significantly differential signatures between groups.
 - Output files:
 classifier_selection.txt: the overall cross-validation performance of all classifiers using differential signatures, used to determine the most suitable classifier.
 #### 6. Feature selection.
 ##### 6a.
 Feature effectiveness evaluation
 The first step of Triple-E feature selection procedure evaluates the predictive capability of every feature via constructing individual classification models respectively.
-Users should specify an ML algorithm here and in every future step as the overall classifier for the whole protocol from the following options: Logisticl1, Logisticl2, DecisionTree, RandomForest, GradientBoost, KNeighbors and SVC.
+Users should specify an ML algorithm here and in every future step as the overall classifier for the whole protocol from the following options: LRl1, LRl2, DT, RF, GB, KNN and SVC.
 Features with cross-validation AUC above the threshold (default:0.5) are defined as effective features and are returned in the output file.
 ```
-$ python 6a_Feature_effectiveness_evaluation.py -W /workplace/ -m metadata.txt -p differential_signature.txt -g Group -e exposure -b Cohort -c classifier -s 0 -t 0.5 -o TEST
+$ python 6a_Feature_effectiveness_evaluation.py -W /workplace/ -m train_metadata.txt -p differential_signature.txt -g Group -e exposure -b Cohort -c classifier -s 0 -t 0.5 -o TEST
 ```
 ```
 -p input differential signature file (output file of Step 4)